 Why are there restrictions when we’ve had so much rain during winter?

-1. Demand for water during daylight saving months increases, as people use more water outdoors in their gardens.
+- Demand for water during daylight saving months increases, as people use more water outdoors in their gardens.
 The warmer, dryer conditions also means that river levels drop and supply from rivers goes down.

 Can the kids still play in the sprinkler?

 At Water Restriction Level 1, kids can play in the sprinkler between 6-8am and 7-9pm (in metropolitan Wellington) on the odd/even day of the month, depending on your house number.
 We recommend you visit one of our regions fantastic local pools, beaches or swimming spots instead.
-Or alternatively, consider playing with water balloons and other water toys, as they do not use as much water.
+Or alternatively, consider playing with other water toys that do not use as much water.
 At level 2 and above, sprinklers are banned.

 Can I still fill my pool?

-Yes, you can fill it with an unattended watering system or hose between 6-8am and 7-9pm, on the odd/even day of the month, depending on your house number.
+At Water Restriction Level 1 you can fill your pool with an unattended watering system or hose between 6-8am and 7-9pm (in metropolitan Wellington), on the odd/even day of the month, depending on your house number.
 You could also use some of the fantastic outdoor facilities that some of the public pools have as an alternative.

 Councils may have summer deals or extended opening hours for their pools during summer months.
 Check your local council's website for pool opening hours and deals.

 Can I still waterblast my house?

-Yes, however we do ask that you consider holding off on water-blasting until a later date if possible (when garden watering restrictions are not in place), or only use it carefully and when necessary (i.e. not for sweeping the driveway).
+We do ask you consider holding off on water-blasting until a later date if possible (when outdoor water restrictions are not in place), or only use it carefully and when necessary (i.e. not for sweeping the driveway).
 If we need to increase restrictions as summer rolls on, then all domestic outdoor water use could be banned – so that would mean no DIY water-blasting.

 What are some other ways that I can water my garden?

 You can water your garden with grey water collected from your bath, shower, washing machine or kitchen sink.
 If you do use grey water, check to make sure your detergents are biodegradable - Ministry for Environment advice on choosing products for use in grey water systems is to use ‘appropriate soaps and detergents – avoid washing powders that whiten or have enzymes, and avoid detergents or cleaners containing boron.’

-There are a number of reasons garden watering restrictions do not get lifted after a few days of rainfall.
-Garden watering restrictions are in place for the duration of daylight saving months to help conserve water in preparation for the peak of Summer when we would likely need to use water from the storage lakes (Jan/Feb/March, and into April ).
+There are a number of reasons outdoor water restrictions do not get lifted after a few days of rainfall.
+Outdoor water restrictions are in place for the duration of daylight saving months to help conserve water in preparation for the peak of Summer when we would likely need to use water from the storage lakes (typically late Jan/Feb/March, and into April ).
 Rainfall can replenish short-term supply but we need to ensure there will be enough stored water to meet long-term demand, in case of future drought conditions.

 Also, when there is a heavy rainfall the water becomes turbid and cannot be diverted into the intake.
 We have to wait for the debris and sediment in the water to settle before we can divert it.